 Phone numbers can be up to 32 digits which will allow you to add special digits if required.
 To program the phone number enter numbers 0 through 9 as required.
 The following is a list of HEX digits which can also be programmed and the function they perform:

-HEX (B) - simulates the [★] key on a touch tone phone HEX (E) - forces the panel to pause for 2 seconds
+HEX (B) - simulates the [\] key on a touch tone phone

-HEX (C) - simulates the [#] key on a touch tone phone HEX (F) - end of phone number marker
+HEX (C) - simulates the [#] key on a touch tone phone

 HEX (D) - forces the panel to search for dial tone